coinpal-io/plug_wordpress/README.md

 ## Step 1: Installing the CoinPal Plugin on your Wordpress Site.

-Note: Before installing the "Coinpal Payment Gateway", please ensure that WooCommerce is installed and activated.
+Note: Before installing the "Coinpal - Crypto Payment Gateway", please ensure that WooCommerce is installed and activated.
 If it is not yet installed, follow the same steps below to search for "WooCommerce", then click Install Now and Activate.

-1. Install "Coinpal Payment Gateway" plugin
+1. Install "Coinpal - Crypto Payment Gateway" plugin

     Log in to your WordPress admin dashboard.

     From the left-hand menu, go to Plugins → Add New.

-    In the search bar at the top right, type "Coinpal Payment Gateway".
+    In the search bar at the top right, type "Coinpal - Crypto Payment Gateway".

     Once the plugin appears in the search results, click "Install Now".